likhith4/Py.Projects-beginner-level/README.md

 # Py.Projects-beginner-level
-This contains some Mini projects built using Python
+This contains some Mini projects built using Python just for fun!